algolia/autocomplete/packages/website/docs/adding-suggested-searches.md

 });
 ```

 You can optionally pass a `getSearchParams` function to apply [Algolia query parameters](https://www.algolia.com/doc/api-reference/api-parameters/) to the suggestions returned from the plugin.
 For example, you may choose to display ten Query Suggestions if the user hasn't typed anything yet, but only five if they have.
-You may want to do this if you are [displaying other categories](creating-multi-source-autocompletes) along with Query Suggestions.
+You may want to do this if you are [displaying other sources](creating-multi-source-autocompletes) along with Query Suggestions.

 ```js
 import { autocomplete } from '@algolia/autocomplete-js';